syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.MVC/navigation.md

 ## Enable navigation for last Breadcrumb item

-The feature enables the last item of the Breadcrumb component by setting the `enableActiveItemNavigation` property to true.
+The feature enables the last item of the Breadcrumb component by setting the [`EnableActiveItemNavigation`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Breadcrumb.html#Syncfusion_EJ2_Navigations_Breadcrumb_EnableNavigation) property to true.
 In the following example, the last item of the `Breadcrumb` was enabled.

 {% if page.publishingplatform == "aspnet-core" %}